There is a lot of confusion when it comes to what coffee drink you should have. Espresso or just regular old coffee?

 I hope you have a new appreciation for the difference between espresso and coffee.

-There’s no need to fear either one of them, as they both offer their own unique flavor profiles that may be perfect for any given moment in time.
+There’s no need to fear either of them, as they both offer unique flavor profiles that may be perfect for any given moment in time.

 Whether it’s your morning pick-me-up or after-dinner treat, remember what makes each different from the other so that you can enjoy them properly!